diarmidmackenzie/sdt-condensed/OIT.md

 #### Internalization, Behavioural Persistence, and Goal Attainment

-A 1996 study of students' New Years Resolutions found that those whose who had had stronger identified or intrinsic reasons (rather than external or introjected reasons) were more likely to have maintained their resolutions two months later.
+A 1996 study of students' New Years Resolutions found that those who had stronger identified or intrinsic reasons (rather than external or introjected reasons) were more likely to have maintained their resolutions two months later.

 A couple of studies of pro-environmental behaviours  (in 1997 and 1999) found that people with more autonomous forms of motivation were more persistent in carrying out behaviours.
 This relationship became stronger, the more difficult the behaviour was to carry out.